top of page

 A FEW THINGS TO KNOW ABOUT PRINCE EDWARD COUNTY

-• You will want to bring casual attire, a cooler (to bring home cheeses, and fresh veg from our local producers) and good walking shoes/boots.
-Days at the local beaches, nature parks and walks in the forest pathway behind the farmhouse are a great escape from the city.
+• You will want to bring casual attire, a cooler (to bring home cheeses, and fresh veg from our local producers), and good walking shoes/boots.
+Days at the local beaches and nature parks are a great escape from the city.
 The vibe here in Prince Edward County is very laid back, you can leave those stilettos at home!

-• Prince Edward County is a rural island, it is the size of Toronto, with winding roads and everything is usually 20 minutes drive to anything else.
+• Prince Edward County is a sprawling rural island, it is almost twice the size of Toronto, with winding roads.
+Everything is usually 20 minutes drive to anything else.
 There's no reason to feel rushed though, just plan out your day accordingly knowing that hamlets from east to west are: Cressy, Waupoos, Picton, Bloomfield, Wellington, Hillier, Consecon.
 The Wilfrid is located in Milford a 12 minute drive south of the main town, Picton.

 • Gas stations are located along Picton Main Street and Wellington Main Street.
 Make sure you have enough gas when you set out for the day.
-The city is currently replacing the electric charging stations but you can find them at many of the wineries including Waupoos Winery, Harwood Estate Vineyard, Sandbanks Winery, Traynor and Huff Estates as well as Prinzen Ford in Bloomfield.
+There are new generation electric charging stations at Crystal Palace in Picton (375 Picton main Street), The Bloomfield Parking Lot (257 Bloomfield Main Street), and in Wellington (111 Belleville Street).
+You can also find charging stations at many of the wineries including Waupoos Winery, Harwood Estate Vineyard, Sandbanks Winery, Traynor and Huff Estates as well as Prinzen Ford in Bloomfield.
+If you have an EV that you would like to charge overnight at The Wilfrid, there is a $16/night charging fee, you will need to have your adapter for this, as you will connect to a standard grounded plug.

-• When you cross someone on a bicycle, a car or walking down a country road it is polite to make eye contact, smile and wave by holding up your index and middle fingers.
+• When you cross someone in a car or walking down a country road it is polite to make eye contact, smile and wave by holding up your index and middle fingers.
 This is known as The County wave, you'll see locals doing this from their steering wheels.

-• HOT TIP: Download the Passport Parking App.
+HOT TIP: Download the Passport Parking App.
 It’s the paid parking system used across The County and at Quinte Conservation areas.
+There are also no-charge public parking lots in Picton and Bloomfield.
+Parking on Picton Main Street is free December through end of March.

 02 .
 TOP DINING OPTIONS